stdonnelly/ats-tracking-system/README.md

 This is the default as of version 0.3.0.
 MySQL is still available using the feature `repository/mysql`.
 This has been added because this application does not need an actual SQL server, which add complexity in deployment.
 As an added benefit, SQLite is easier to test because I can create in-memory SQLite databases.

 #### MySQL or MariaDB

 MariaDB is simple to install on Linux and set up.
 All data this project will likely involve easily fits into ordinary SQL tables.
-At the time of writing this, the only data that needs to be stored is whatever is related t each job application and maybe login information if this becomes a webapp.
+At the time of writing this, the only data that needs to be stored is whatever is related to each job application and maybe login information if this becomes a webapp.

 ### Frontend

 #### CLI

 This was the first interface that was made.
-It can still be used with the executable`ats-tracking-cli`.
+It can still be used with the executable `ats-tracking-cli`.

 #### GUI

-There is now (as of version 0.2.0) a graphical interface, with the executable`ats-tracking`.
+There is now (as of version 0.2.0) a graphical interface, with the executable `ats-tracking`.
 This uses [Slint](https://slint.dev/).
-Currently, there are some features present in the CLI version, but not the GUI version.
-Some of these features are irrelevant to the GUI (i.e. a partial update is unnecessary because the app can just pre-fill the form).

 ## License